-Unfortunately, due to events such as terror attacks, natural disasters, and virus outbreaks, etc. it’s more important than ever to ensure your company has a duty of care procedures in place for travelling employees.
+Could you track down your travellers in the event of a crisis?
+Unfortunately, due to events such as terror attacks, natural disasters, virus outbreaks, etc. it’s more important than ever to ensure your company has a duty of care procedures in place for travelling employees.

 To begin managing travel-related risks, employers need to create a travel risk plan.
 This structured analysis will help to identify where the gaps are in any given travel risk management plan.
 Below are some key considerations.